joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    b.
 Encrypt and decrypt relatively quickly, while still being secure.

    c.
-When the Bluetooth device goes out of range (if using Bluetooth),  encrypt all decrypted files and lock the program until the pin code is input correctly again.
+When the Bluetooth device goes out of range or disconnects (if using Bluetooth),  encrypt all decrypted files and lock the program until the pin code is input correctly again.

    e.
 Have a recycling bin so that the user can recover their files.